Walker Law FirmDebt Relief Bankruptcy Lawyer in Dothan, Alabama

 How Long Does Bankruptcy Stay On Your Credit Score?

 While filing for bankruptcy can offer a chance to get out from under crushing debt, it can also have a negative impact on your credit score.
-The damage is not however permanent and can give you a chance to establish a more positive credit profile. - continue reading about bankruptcy and your credit score
+The damage is not however permanent and can offer you a chance to establish a more positive credit profile in the long run. - continue reading about bankruptcy and your credit score

 What Is Credit Counseling, Is It Necessary?

-The hearing is not a trial but it is a hearing meant to verify your identity as a bankruptcy petitioner, your present and past income, and that all of your reported assets are accurate.
+The hearing is not a trial but it is a hearing meant to verify your identity, your present and past income, and that all of your reported assets are accurate.
 If your bankruptcy filing involves a debt repayment plan, you will discuss the details with the trustee.
 You will have to swear under oath that all of the information you have provided is true so it is advisable that you have a bankruptcy lawyer by your side. - continue reading about bankruptcy and your 341 meeting

 If debt is consuming your life we may be able to help.
 Having an experienced bankruptcy attorney work for you could make all the difference.
 Our Dothan, AL Law Firm has many years of experience helping people find the relief from overwhelming debt and we can help you too!
 Contact us today if you have any questions regarding the bankruptcy process or to find out if filing for bankruptcy would be the right option for you!